Ochrophyte: Chloroplasts

 The ochrophytes are mostly photosynthetic.
 As such, they may possess one or more photosynthetic plastids (chloroplasts) per cell.
 Some groups contain species with leucoplasts, chloroplasts that have lost photosynthetic capacity and pigments but presumably continue to play a role in the synthesis of amino acids, lipids and heme groups.
 Ochrophytes have a distinct plastid ultrastructure in comparison to other algal groups.
 Their chloroplasts originate from an event of secondary endosymbiosis from a red alga, which lead to four (Note: The only known exception is Chrysoparadoxa, which contains chloroplasts surrounded by two membranes as opposed to four.) surrounding membranes: two inner membranes, corresponding to the primary plastid membranes; a third membrane, corresponding to the plasma membrane of the red alga; and an outermost layer, corresponding to the phagosome membrane.
 This characteristic differentiates them from archaeplastid algae (glaucophytes, red algae and green algae), whose chloroplasts have only two membranes.
-The two outer layers of ochrophyte plastids are continguous with the endoplasmic reticulum (ER), together composing the chloroplast endoplasmic reticulum (CER), also known as the periplastidial endoplasmic reticulum (PER), which is often connected to the nuclear envelope.
+The two outer layers of ochrophyte plastids are contiguous with the endoplasmic reticulum (ER), together composing the chloroplast endoplasmic reticulum (CER), also known as the periplastidial endoplasmic reticulum (PER), which is often connected to the nuclear envelope.
 The tripartite flagellar hairs, characteristic of stramenopiles, are produced within either the PER or the nuclear envelope.

 The periplastid compartment (PC), between the second and third layers, is a separate region that in other algal groups (i.e. cryptomonads and chlorarachniophytes) contains a nucleomorph, the vestigial nucleus of the secondary endosymbiont; however, no nucleomorphs are known within the ochrophytes.
 Instead, other structures have been observed within the PC, similarly to those seen in haptophytes and chromerid algae: "blob-like structures" where PC proteins are localized, and a vesicular network.
 Within the CER, there is a prominent region of tight direct contacts between the periplastid membrane and the inner nuclear envelope, where lipid transfers might occur, and perhaps exchange of other molecules.

 Commonly, within the plastid stroma, three stacked thylakoids differentiate into the "girdle lamella", which runs around the periphery of the plastid, beneath the innermost membrane.
 The remaining thylakoids are arranged in stacks of three.
 In synchromophytes and aurearenophytes, a consortium of several plastids, each surrounded by two or three inner membranes respectively, is enveloped by a shared outer membrane.